tynopet/homework/homework-3/unit8.md

   2. Tom is having a shower at the moment.
   3. They don't watch television very often.
   4. Listen!
 Somebody is singing.
   5. She's tired.
-She's want to go home now.
+She wants to go home now.
   6. How often do you read a newspaper?
   7. Excuse me, but you are sitting in my place.
 Oh, I'm sorry.
-  8. I'm sorry, I'm not understanding.
+  8. I'm sorry, I don't understand.
 Please speak more slowly.
   9. Where are you, Roy?
 I'm in the sitting-room.
 I'm reading.
   10. What time does she finish work every day?
   11. You can turn off the radio.
 I'm not listening to it.